 Target: Ivanka Trump, founder of Ivanka Trump fashion line

-Goal: Stop selling items made from the fur of rabbits who were beaten, tortured and skinned alive in fur farms.
+Goal: Stop selling clothing made from the fur of suffering rabbits.

 Many top designers have ditched fur entirely after learning about the cruelty involved.
-Seeing as Ivanka Trump already offers faux alternatives in her fashion line, she could easily switch to 100 percent fur-free.
-Sign this petition to remind Ivanka Trump that cruelty is not fashionable and urge her to stop selling items made from real fur.
+Seeing as Ivanka Trump already offers faux alternatives in her fashion line, she could easily switch to 100 percent fur-free but apparently has decided not to.
+Sign this petition to tell Trump that cruelty is not fashionable and urge her to stop selling items made from real fur.

 Dear Ms. Trump,

 I was disappointed to discover that your clothing line still contains real rabbit fur despite featuring several other items made from faux alternatives.
 Rabbits suffer immensely in fur production, as revealed by a recent PETA Asia investigation.
-Footage taken in fur farms in China — where the fur you sell comes from — allegedly shows rabbits hit on the head with the back of a knife and hung upside down to be slaughtered.
-The majority of them still kicked and twitched as their throats were slit and many were even skinned alive.
+Footage taken in fur farms in China — where the fur you sell reportedly comes from — allegedly shows rabbits hit on the head with the back of a knife and hung upside down to be slaughtered.
+The majority of them still kicked and twitched as their throats were slit and many were even skinned alive, according to reports.

-This despicable cruelty is never justifiable in the name of fashion, especially when suitable alternatives exist, as your own clothing line proves.
+This despicable cruelty is never justifiable in the name of fashion, especially when suitable alternatives exist.
 Many other top designers have ditched real animal fur entirely.
-I urge you to do the same and stop subjecting rabbits to lives of misery and immense pain.
+I urge you to do the same and don’t let rabbits face lives of misery and immense pain.
 Please vow to make your clothing collections 100 percent fur-free.

 [Your Name Here]